Vision-based Multi-future Trajectory Prediction: A Survey: Future Directions

+\textbf{Lightweight MTP Frameworks.} It is beneficial for MTP to predict trajectories with a longer horizon and a larger $K$ for more agents in parallel.
+Recently, some studies \cite{hypertraj, decouple-traj} tackle the efficiency issues in some models \cite{ynet, home} with the PEC framework, requiring large memory and latency consumption when predicting heatmaps for future trajectories using convolutional neural networks.
+Future works can further explore the lightweight MTP frameworks that can benefit real-time autonomous systems.

+\textbf{Long-tail Problems.} Trajectory prediction datasets are distributed as long-tailed to some simple motions. \cite{lt-traj} shows that most cases are linear or even follow a constant velocity.
+Therefore, MTP models can easily overfit these easy cases and assign high probabilities to them.
+Although there are many models handling the long tail problem in trajectory prediction, \cite{eval-lt-traj} suggests that current models are too simple to provide a performance boost. \cite{bosampler} is the most recent sampling strategy that addresses this problem and we believe that further works can combine this sampling strategy with other solutions in computer vision for long tail problems.

+\textbf{MTP with Generalisation Problems.} MTP models may overfit the training set when the datasets are not large enough or not representative.
+Therefore, they can only generate predictions within limited and biased future trajectories.
+For example, if a model is trained on a scene when all paths are curved, it will provide multiple curved future trajectories even in an open space with no scene constraint.
+Some studies \cite{t-gnn, causal-motion} tackles the domain adaptation and generalisation problem in trajectory prediction while some \cite{mp-traj, social-anchor} suggest that integrating human knowledge and deep learning models can largely enhance the robustness in unseen environments.
+In addition, SimAug \cite{simaug} explores the generalisation problem when using images with different views.
+Future directions can explore more advanced approaches for the OOD problems in MTP among scenes with different crowd densities \cite{t-gnn}, average speeds \cite{mp-traj}, terrains and views \cite{simaug}.

-Recently, \citet{prompt-time-series} have proposed a new prompt-based learning paradigm named PromptCast, suggesting that human language can be a prompt to guide time series forecasting with the form of questioning and answering.
-We hence suggest a \textit{language-guided MTP framework} can be a plausible solution for explainable MTP.
-We believe that language can be used as prompts to guide predictions with complex modalities and to provide human-readable explanations for predicted future trajectories.
+\textbf{Language Guided Explainable MTP.} To build a trustable and safe autonomous system, it is essential to build explainable MTP frameworks that provide human-understandable decision-making for multi-future predictions.
+Currently, most MTP frameworks provide multiple predictions without explaining their decisions \cite{social-anchor}.
+Recently, Xue \textit{et.al.} \cite{prompt-time-series} have proposed a new prompt-based learning paradigm named PromptCast, suggesting that human language can be a prompt to guide time series forecasting with the form of questioning and answering.
+LMTraj \cite{lmtrajectory} also suggests that the language-based MTP model is powerful in dealing with social interactions.
+We believe that language can be used as prompts to guide multi-future predictions and provide human-readable explanations for predicted future trajectories.

-\paragraph{Lightweight MTP Frameworks} It is also beneficial to predict trajectories with a longer horizon which requires a larger $K$ to cover all modalities.
-Moreover, some trajectory prediction models such as YNet \citep{ynet} use convolutional decoders to generate heatmaps and encourage scene-compliant predictions.
-However, decoders in MTP frameworks are executed repeatedly as shown in \cref{fig:frameworks} which results in excessive time and memory consumption.
-Therefore, exploring the lightweight MTP frameworks can benefit real-time autonomous systems.